alamehan/nice-list/README.md

   * [YourStack](https://yourstack.com/) - YourStack is for sharing your favorite products with the world.
   * [SimiliarWeb](https://www.similarweb.com/) - SimilarWeb is a website which provides web analytics services for businesses.
   * [Slant](https://www.slant.co/) - Product recommendation community to find the best product, app or game for you.
+  * [Capterra](https://www.capterra.com/) - Search, compare, and choose the right software with confidence.
   * [G2](https://www.g2.com/) - Choose the right software and services based on 1,061,900+ authentic.

 * Expand Your Knowledge